-In 2019 members worked with Women’s Aid, supplying 900 bookmarks to them, for use on Healthy Relationship training in schools, alongside Swindon Borough Council.
+In 2019 we worked with Women’s Aid, supplying 900 to them, for use on Healthy Relationship training in schools, alongside Swindon Borough Council.
 We have made contacts with Army Welfare Units & HIVE centres who are keen to use, with 600 bookmarks supplied so far.
 The Swindon SARC centre have also started to use them.

-In 2019 our Club held the November 25th “Railing Against Abuse” event, marching through Swindon town centre and were joined by Deputy Lieutenant Nicky Alberry, Wilts PCC Angus Macpherson and 40 fellow South West Soroptimists and other local representative, handing out the bookmarks to passers by.
+The Bookmarks were handed out to the public on regular marches through Weston-super-Mare and Bristol, to highlight the UN day for Elimination of Violence Against Women on Nov 25th .
+In 2017, Tara Arkle attended along with her mother, actress Dame Joan Collins in Bristol.
+In 2019 our Club held the November 25th “Railing Against Abuse” event, marching through Swindon town centre and were joined by Deputy Lieutenant Nicky Alberry, Wilts PCC Angus Macpherson and 40 fellow South West Soroptimists and other local representatives.